Polygon segmentations

 Predictions are then made based on the final states.
 This final state is generally referred to as the

-is right because raw features of nodes are changed to other representations).
+encoding is also appropriate, since the raw features of the nodes are transformed into other representations.

-There are various methods for Message Passing, but since this task will be dealing with geometry, let's focus on models based on
+There are various methods for Message Passing, but since this task deals with geometry, the focus is placed on models based on the

 This method is known to be suitable for representing data with important geometric and spatial structures.

-GNNs using Spatial Convolutional Network enable each node to integrate information from neighboring nodes, allowing for a more accurate understanding of local characteristics.
+A GNN using a Spatial Convolutional Network enables each node to integrate information from neighboring nodes, allowing for a more accurate understanding of local characteristics.

 Through this, the model can better comprehend the complex shapes and features of geometry.

-The idea of a Spatial Convolutional Network (SCN) is similar to that of a Convolutional Neural Network (CNN).
-An image can be transformed into a
+The idea of a Spatial Convolutional Network (SCN) is similar to that of a Convolutional Neural Network (CNN), since an image can be transformed into a

 Specifically, CNNs are useful for processing images in a regular grid structure, where the filter considers the surrounding area of each pixel to extract features.